-Another TBB post featuring the most eclectic links around the web such the new tax mantra with IRS, ClawCon and AllBirds, Artemis II best images, UofM Big House 5k Run, more alternative investments warnings, killed by Google, AI index report and Sam Altman expose, the best photography links and of course always all of the most important developments in the crazy world of frequent flyer miles and points at the lower half of the post.
+Another TBB post featuring the most eclectic links around the web such as the new tax mantra with IRS, ClawCon and AllBirds, Artemis II best images, UofM Big House 5k Run, more alternative investments warnings, killed by Google, AI index report and Sam Altman expose, the best photography links and of course always all of the most important developments in the crazy world of frequent flyer miles and points at the lower half of the post.
 And much more.
 Enjoy the weekend.

 Blog Mission: To Educate.
 Entertain.
 Inspire.
 In That Order!